AmbiqAI/heartkit/docs/datasets/index.md

 ---

-## <span class="sk-h2-span">Arrhythmia Datasets</span>
+## <span class="sk-h2-span">Rhythm Datasets</span>

-Arrhythmia detection is the process of identifying abnormal heart rhythms.
-The following datasets are available for arrhythmia tasks:
+Rhythm detection is the process of identifying abnormal heart rhythms.
+The following datasets are available for rhythm tasks:

 * **[Icentia11k](./icentia11k.md)**: This dataset consists of ECG recordings from 11,000 patients and 2 billion labelled beats.
 The data was collected by the CardioSTAT, a single-lead heart monitor device from Icentia.
 The raw signals were recorded with a 16-bit resolution and sampled at 250 Hz with the CardioSTAT in a modified lead 1 position.

 * **[PTB-XL](./ptbxl.md)**: The PTB-XL is a large publicly available electrocardiography dataset.
 It contains 21837 clinical 12-lead ECGs from 18885 patients of 10 second length.
+The ECGs are sampled at 500 Hz and are annotated by up to two cardiologists.

+* **[LSAD](./lsad.md)**: The Large Scale Rhythm Database (LSAD) is a large publicly available electrocardiography dataset.
+It contains 10 second, 12-lead ECGs of 45,152 patients with a 500 Hz sampling rate.
 The ECGs are sampled at 500 Hz and are annotated by up to two cardiologists.

 * **[Synthetic](./synthetic.md)**: A synthetic dataset generated using PhysioKit.
 The dataset enables the generation of ECG signals with a variety of heart conditions and noise levels.